JimHefti/Module_145/Cisco_Packet_Tracer_Übung/01_Packet_Tracer_Navigate_the_IOS.md

 S1> ?

 ### Question:
 What information is displayed for the enable command?
+A: Turn on privileged commands

 b.
 Type en and press the Tab key.

 S1> en<Tab>

 ### Question:
 What displays after pressing the Tab key?
+A: Enable

 This is called command completion (or tab completion).
 When part of a command is typed, the Tab key can be used to complete the partial command.
 If the characters typed are enough to make the command unique, as in the case of the enable command, the remaining portion of the command is displayed.

 ### Question:
 What would happen if you typed te<Tab> at the prompt?
+A: It would not display anything

 c.
 Enter the enable command and press ENTER.

 ### Question:
 How does the prompt change?
+A: A: From S1> to S1#

 d.
 When prompted, type the question mark (?).